-After well over a year in the White House, Melania Trump announced her first formal agenda as first lady on Monday afternoon in the Rose Garden.
+After well over a year in the White House, Melania Trump announced her first formal agenda as first lady on Monday afternoon in the White House Rose Garden.

 Her spokesperson Stephanie Grisham put it this way: “There are too many critical issues facing children today for her to choose just one,” she told the New York Times in an email.
 “She wants to use her platform as first lady to help as many children as she can.”

-In her speech on Monday, Melania emphasized teaching children "the importance of all aspects of their wellbeing, which includes social, emotional, and physical health."
+In her speech on Monday, Melania emphasised teaching children "the importance of all aspects of their wellbeing, which includes social, emotional, and physical health."

-The program is coming under fire not only for a lack of detail, but for a cyberbullying booklet that seems to have been copied from an Obama-era Federal Trade Commission document.
+The programme is coming under fire not only for a lack of detail, but for a cyberbullying booklet that seems to have been copied from an Obama-era Federal Trade Commission document.

 We reached out to the White House for more details on Be Best.

 Read these stories next: